gvwilson/sensibleadventures/cloudherd/new.md

 the direction of the little hut.
 As Thokmay slipped and stumbled back down the slope, she stood up.

 The man halted a few strides away.
-"Hello there."
+"Hello, daffodil."

 "Hi, *adda*."
 She swallowed, her mouth suddenly dry.
 "Um, this is Prince Thokmay of Gandan.
 And the tiger is Kulbinder.
 He's hurt.